zdu-strong/Technical_Backup_China/springboot/README.md

     Generators.timeBasedGenerator().generate().toString()

-## Notes - Accept timezone from javascript, then convert to zoneOffset.
-ZoneOffset can be passed as a parameter to database methods.
+## Notes - Accept timezone from javascript, then convert to Time Zone from UTC.
+Time Zone from UTC can be passed as a parameter to database methods.

 javascript: